VibeCoder01/SystemInsightsAnalyser/README.md

 - **"Truly Disappeared" Machine Detection**: By looking at the last seen date across all sources, the app intelligently flags machines that haven't been seen anywhere for a configurable period, helping you identify devices that are genuinely offline or decommissioned.
 - **Cross-System Discrepancy Analysis**: See detailed reports showing which machines are present in one data source but missing in another, helping you to synchronize your management systems.
 - **Intelligent Date Format Detection**: The application automatically analyzes your date columns and suggests the correct format, saving you time and preventing parsing errors.
 You can still manually adjust the format if needed.
+- **Flexible Filtering (Wildcards & Regex)**: Filter the main results view with simple wildcards (`*` and `?`) or powerful regular expressions to quickly find specific machines.
+- **Contextual Analysis Summary**: The "disappeared machines" count dynamically updates to show you how many machines in your filtered results match the criteria.
 - **Flexible Data Configuration**: For each uploaded file, you can map which columns correspond to the `Computer Name` and the `Last Seen Date`.
 - **Configurable Heuristics**:
   - **Disappearance Threshold**: Easily set the number of days a machine must be inactive across all systems to be flagged as "disappeared".